+1 (603) 932 7897

 Awards

-Two winners will be announced and receive $200 each—one for poetry and one for prose.
-Winners and runner ups will have work featured in the Adroit Journal and receive a free copy of the judges’ latest book.
+Two winners will be announced and receive $200 each, one for poetry and one for prose.
+Winners and runners-up will have work featured in the Adroit Journal and receive a free copy of the judges’ latest book.

 Scholarships

-Gregory Djanikian Scholarships awarded to six emerging poets annually for $100 each, and publishes their poetry portfolios in the Adroit Journal.
+Gregory Djanikian Scholarships are awarded to six emerging poets annually for $100 each, and their poetry portfolios are published in the Adroit Journal.

-Anthony Veasna So Scholarships awarded to six fiction writers annually for $100 each, and publishes one of their fiction pieces in the Adroit Journal.
+Anthony Veasna So Scholarships are awarded to six fiction writers annually for $100 each, and they publish one of their fiction pieces in the Adroit Journal.

 Alumni Accolades

-Adroit Journal Alumni have gone on to achieve very impressive awards, which is a testament to their competency and talent.
+Adroit Journal Alumni have gone on to receive very impressive awards, a testament to their competence and talent.
 Countless alumni have received the Foyle Young Poets of the Year Award, National Scholastic Art & Writing Award, National YoungArts Award, and U.S. Presidential Scholar Recognition.

 Unlock Your Writing Potential: Students in Our Writing Competition Preparation Class Are More Likely to Secure Awards